Kava-Labs/kava/docs/paychans.md

 	kvcli get --chan-id <ID of channel>

 This will print out a channel, if it exists, and any submitted close requests.

-# TODOs

- - in code TODOs
- - Tidy up - method descriptions, heading comments, remove uneccessary comments, README/docs
- - Find a better name for Queue - clarify distinction between int slice and abstract queue concept
- - write some sort of integration test
- 	- possible bug in submitting same update repeatedly
- - find nicer name for payout
- - add Gas usage
- - add tags (return channel id on creation)
- - refactor cmds to be able to test them, then test them
- 	- verify doesn’t throw json parsing error on invalid json
- 	- can’t submit an update from an unitialised account
- 	- pay without a --from returns confusing error
- - use custom errors instead of using sdk.ErrInternal
- - split off signatures from update as with txs/msgs - testing easier, code easier to use, doesn't store sigs unecessarily on chain
- - consider removing pubKey from UpdateSignature - instead let channel module access accountMapper
- - refactor queue into one object
- - remove printout during tests caused by mock app initialisation